centreon/centreon-documentation/versioned_docs/version-24.04/alerts-notifications/notif-config-for-teams.md

 CONTACT;setparam;notify_teams_consulting_channel;svcnotifcmd;service-notify-by-microsoft-teams
  ```

-2. If your Teams webhook URL is longer than 200 characters, extend the size of the **contact_pager** row in the Centreon configuration database, using the following query:
+2. If your Teams workflow URL is longer than 200 characters, extend the size of the **contact_pager** row in the Centreon configuration database, using the following query:
  ``` shell
  ALTER TABLE centreon.contact MODIFY contact_pager VARCHAR(255);
  ```